phurwicz/hover/docs/pages/guides/g1-datatype-audio.md

     -   the `dataset` has remembered the `vectorizer` under the hood and passed it to the `annotator`.
     -   {== please [**let us know**](https://github.com/phurwicz/hover/issues/new) if you think there's a better way to search audios in this case. ==}
+        -   dynamic time warping, due to its running time (> 10ms per pair for small 100x10 MFCC arrays), is too slow for search.
+            -   we are experimenting with subsampled signals and pre-selected data points (by vector similarity, for example).

 {!docs/snippets/html/stylesheet.html!}